Lucrezia Aguiari

 Lucrezia Agujari (La Bastardella), attributed to Pietro Melchiorre Ferrari.

 Lucrezia Aguiari (sometimes spelled Agujari) (1743/46 in Ferrara – 18 May 1783 in Parma) was an Italian coloratura soprano.
-She possessed an unusually agile voice with a large vocal range that spanned slightly more than three and a half octaves; faculties that enabled her to perform the most difficult passage work.
-In a letter dated 24 March 1770 Leopold Mozart wrote of hearing her perform a C an octave above high C at the Ducal opera of Parma, "I could not believe that she was able to reach C soprano acuto, but my ears convinced me."
-Aldous Huxley also mentioned this event in his novel Brave New World, (misspelt as 'Ajugari').
+She possessed an unusually agile voice with a large vocal range that spanned slightly more than three and a half octaves, faculties that enabled her to perform the most difficult passage work.
+In a letter dated 24 March 1770 Mozart wrote of hearing her perform a C an octave above high C at the Ducal opera of Parma, "I could not believe that she was able to reach C soprano acuto, but my ears convinced me."
+Aldous Huxley mentioned this event in his novel Brave New World (with her name misspelled as "Ajugari").

 Biography

-Born in Ferrara, during her lifetime Aguiari was often referred to as "La Bastardina" or "La Bastardella".
-There are several different traditions explaining the origin of this nickname, one being that she was the illegitimate child of Leopoldo Aguiari or that of his wife with a Marquess Bentivoglio.
+Born in Ferrara, Aguiari was often referred to during her lifetime as "La Bastardina" or "La Bastardella".
+There are several different traditions explaining the origin of this nickname, one being that she was the illegitimate child of one Leopoldo Aguiari or that of his wife with a Marchese Bentivoglio.
 Another possible explanation was that she was an abandoned child raised by Aguiari.
-Another curiosity about the soprano was that she possessed a pronounced limp that was reportedly the result of a dog or hog eating part of her leg while she was an infant.
+A curiosity associated with her was a pronounced limp that was reportedly the result of a dog or hog eating part of her leg while she was an infant.